Field Notes

 • What does great service mean to you?

-Bonus: Truffle collects async video responses so you can hear how a candidate communicates, then provides AI-generated summaries, match scores with reasoning, and results from three AI-resistant assessments (Personality, Situational Judgment, and Environment Fit).
+Bonus: Truffle collects one-way video responses so you can hear how a candidate communicates.
+AI Match scores each response against your criteria and surfaces summaries with reasoning.
+You also get results from three assessments: Personality, Situational Judgment, and Environment Fit.

 Step 5: Review and publish